shuaigeshawn/APAI3010-Group-Project/README.md

 It's worth noting that this is a very preliminary version, aiming for approximating the performance (roughly 80% under our test) showed in [AnimateAnyone](https://github.com/HumanAIGC/AnimateAnyone).

 We will continue to develop it, and also welcome feedbacks and ideas from the community.
-The enhanced version will also be launched on our [MoBi MaLiang](https://maliang.mthreads.com/) AIGC platform, running on our own full-featured GPU S4000 cloud computing platform.

 # 🎞️ Examples